In this 7-minute read:

 You might like: Tracking PPP expenses to maintain forgiveness (tools and tips!)

-All communication for loan forgiveness will be between you and your lender, so turn the application back into them once it’s filled out, along with any documentation to verify your expenditures.
+All communication for loan forgiveness will be between you and your lender (unless you qualify for the SBA PPP Direct Forgiveness Portal; see above), so turn the application back into them once it’s filled out, along with any documentation to verify your expenditures.
 Your lender will then turn all of that over to the SBA to make a decision.
 Once a decision has been made, your lender will notify you.

 Note: many lenders are using electronic systems to help you complete your PPP loan and forgiveness applications.
 Be sure to talk to your lender about their process and follow their instructions.